OfficeDev/office-dev-program-docs/docs/terms-and-conditions.md

 #### 6. Term, termination, and suspension.

 a.	**Agreement term and termination.** The term of this Agreement begins when you accept it.
 You may terminate this Agreement at any time by deleting your profile at [https://aka.ms/o365devprogramprofile](https://aka.ms/o365devprogramprofile).
-Upon termination of this Agreement your contact information and preferences will be removed and your optional free subscription to Office 365 Developer obtained under this Agreement will end.
+Upon termination of this Agreement your contact information and preferences will be removed and your optional free subscription to Microsoft 365 Developer obtained under this Agreement will end.

 b.	**Regulatory.** In any country where any current or future government regulation or requirement that applies to us, but not generally to businesses operating there, presents a hardship to us operating the Services without change, and/or causes us to believe this Agreement or the Services may be in conflict with any such regulation or requirement, we may change the Services or terminate the Agreement.
 Your sole remedy for such changes to the Services under this Section is to terminate this Agreement.

 c.	**Suspension.** We may suspend your use of the Services if: (1) reasonably needed to prevent unauthorized access to Customer Data; (2) you fail to respond to a claim of alleged infringement under Sections 4.k or 8 within a reasonable time; (3) you violate this Agreement; or (4) we suspect fraud.
 We will attempt to suspend access to the minimum necessary part of the Services while the condition or need exists.
 We will give notice before we suspend, except where we reasonably believe we need to suspend immediately.
 If you do not fully address the reasons for the suspension within 60 days after we suspend, we may terminate this Agreement and delete your Customer Data without any retention period.
 We may also terminate your account if your use of the Developer Services is suspended more than twice in any 12-month period.

-d.	**Suspension or termination of Office 365 Developer subscription for non-usage.** We may suspend or terminate your optional free Office 365 Developer subscription obtained under this Agreement and delete any Customer Data related to it if you fail to use your subscription to design, develop or test applications for Office 365, or if you otherwise fail to comply with any milestones or other requirements that we may communicate to you (e.g., through the Developer Services Portal), within any period of 90 consecutive days during the term of this Agreement.
+d.	**Suspension or termination of Microsoft 365 Developer subscription for non-usage.** We may suspend or terminate your optional free Microsoft 365 Developer subscription obtained under this Agreement and delete any Customer Data related to it if you fail to use your subscription to design, develop or test applications for Microsoft 365, or if you otherwise fail to comply with any milestones or other requirements that we may communicate to you (e.g., through the Developer Services Portal), within any period of 90 consecutive days during the term of this Agreement.
 We will provide you with notice prior to any suspension or termination of your subscription and Customer Data deletion.

 #### 7. Disclaimer of Warranties.